What is Azure Active Directory?

 Azure Active Directory Premium P2.
 In addition to the Free and P1 features, P2 also offers Azure Active Directory Identity Protection to help provide risk-based Conditional Access to your apps and critical company data and Privileged Identity Management to help discover, restrict, and monitor administrators and their access to resources and to provide just-in-time access when needed.

 "Pay as you go" feature licenses.
-You can also get additional feature licenses, such as Azure Active Directory Business-to-Customer (B2C).
+You can also get licenses for features such as, Azure Active Directory Business-to-Customer (B2C).
 B2C can help you provide identity and access management solutions for your customer-facing apps.
 For more information, see Azure Active Directory B2C documentation.

 For more information about associating an Azure subscription to Azure AD, see Associate or add an Azure subscription to Azure Active Directory.
 For more information about assigning licenses to your users, see How to: Assign or remove Azure Active Directory licenses.